Dementia Assessment and Referral data collection – October 2017-18

 - where the outcome was positive or inconclusive, are referred on to specialist services.
 [Refer]

-The Dementia Assessment and Referral collection was retired as a CQUIN collection at the start of April 2016 but retained in the standard contract as a mandatory submission for acute trusts.
+The Dementia Assessment and Referral collection was retired as a CQUIN collection at the start of April 2016 but has been retained in the standard contract as a mandatory submission for acute trusts.
 The desired level of performance is at least 90% on each part of the indicator.
-Measure iii) has changed back to being collected by providers and to its 2014/15 definition.
-Data are no longer collected from community trusts or CCGs.
+Data are not collected from community trusts or CCGs.
 The acute trusts have maintained a good response rate similar to previous months.

 Data by Total Patients

 - Overall, 86.0% of patients aged 75 and over admitted as an emergency for more than 72 hours were initially identified or given case finding for potential dementia in October 2017, compared to 86.0% in September.

 - Of the patients initially identified or found as potentially having dementia, 92.6% were further appropriately assessed in October 2017, compared with 93.1% in September.